nlerme/smoggle/README.md

 `./main -s direct`

 The grid dimension, the grid size, the input language as well as other options can be easily changed.
+An option is for instance available for solving the inverse Boggle game (i.e. given a grid game, arrange letters in such a way to maximize score).
 Please type `--help` for more information.

 Documentation
 -------------